-Sometimes characterised as a risky and dangerous pursuit, skiing is in fact a relatively safe sport when proper care is taken.
-So to help you stay safe on your next ski holiday, we have put together some helpful safety advice and tips.
+Although it may seem like a risky pursuit, with the right precautions, skiing can be an incredibly enjoyable and safe sport.
+So to help you stay safe on your next ski holiday, we have put together some helpful safety advice and top tips and tricks for skiing beginners and experts alike.

 Whether you purchase or rent your equipment, an essential part of ski safety is that you have your bindings set correctly.
 A binding is the device which attaches your ski boot to your ski and they have a built in safety mechanism to prevent injury which releases the ski if you fall or have an accident.